 How to Homeschool: Beginning the Journey

 Beginning any endeavor well is a key to long-term success.
-Let Rose Gerringer help you set expectations, meet legal requirements, tailor curriculum, and choose philosophies for your unique family.
+Let Micah and Johanna Gelatt help you set expectations, meet legal requirements, tailor curriculum, and choose philosophies for your unique family.
 You will leave with resources and confidence to begin or continue your homeschool journey.

 Teaching Multiple Grades

-Businesses or services serving homeschoolers are welcome to bring flyers to the location on Friday, the day before the workshop, from 4:30 – 5:30 p.m. during setup or Saturday, the day of the workshop, between 9:00 – 9:30 a.m.
-You may also mail the flyers to the MPE office at PO Box 14391, Lenexa, KS 66285 to arrive before Wednesday, three days before the workshop.
+Businesses or services serving homeschoolers are welcome to bring flyers to the location on Saturday from 9:00 – 9:30 a.m., the day of the workshop, or mail the flyers to the MPE office at PO Box 14391, Lenexa, KS 66285 to arrive Wednesday, August 15, three days before the first workshop.